jakubtalich/VisionFive2Tutorials/ExtendingPartition202302.md

 ```
 Here we adjusted partition No. 4.

+03. Inform the kernel about changes with `# partx /dev/sda`.

-03. Resize the `/dev/mmcblkXp4` (again, change the X) partition by running the `resize2fs` command to fully utilize the unused block:
+04. Resize the `/dev/mmcblkXp4` (again, change the X) partition by running the `resize2fs` command to fully utilize the unused block:

 ```
 root@starfive:~# resize2fs /dev/mmcblk1p4